 </script>

-For custom validation rules, like the rejection of specific domains, you can use a regular expression.
-This method bypasses the browser's built-in validator.
-You define a regex pattern and test the input value against it.
+For custom validation rules, like a rule to disallow certain domains, you can use JavaScript's regular expressions.
+This approach bypasses the browser's built-in validator and gives you full control over the logic.

 el.addEventListener('input', () => {